kubernetes/kops/docs/arguments.md

 `out` determines the directory into which kubectl will write the target output.
 It defaults to `out/terraform`

-# YAML-only Arguments
+# API only Arguments

-Certain arguments can only be passed via YAML, eg, `kops edit cluster`.
+Certain arguments can only be passed via the API, eg, `kops edit cluster`.
 The following documents some of the more interesting or lesser-known options.

 ## kubeletPreferredAddressTypes